Welcome to Reception

 Adding small numbers together

-Counting up in twos
+Counting up to ten

 Missing number washing line game- hang up numbers, child to close eyes and adult to take a number away- what is missing?